 Introduction: Tamara Rubin is an independent advocate for consumer goods safety, and she is also a mother of Lead-poisoned children.
 She began testing consumer goods for toxicants in 2009 and was the parent-advocate responsible for finding Lead in the popular fidget spinner toys in 2017.
 She uses high-precision XRF testing (a scientific method used by the Consumer Product Safety Commission) to test consumer goods for metallic contaminants – including Lead, Cadmium, Mercury and Arsenic. [bio link]

-This isn’t even technically vintage, but still has a high level of Lead and Arsenic!
-The full XRF test results of the Spode saucer pictured are below (so please scroll down).
+The full XRF test results of the Spode bowl pictured are below (so please scroll down).
 Here are links to some additional reading that may be of interest, based on your interest in the test results of this item:

 - Click here to see more Spode items I have tested.

 - Click here to see more vintage dishes that I have tested.

 - Click here to see more “Made in England” items I have tested.

 - Click here to read about why this much Lead in china can be a serious problem!

 Hey readers – I hope you are staying well out there with all that is going on in the world right now.
 I’m hanging out mostly at home with my children – and have been doing so for about 10 days now.
 I pulled them out of school over a week ago – just to be safe.
 Each of my three youngest sons have compromised immune systems (which manifests in different ways for each of them), due to having been Lead-poisoned as babies.